-- 2. Rationale: Ensures that, over a period of time, the Agency is maximizing income due to the State from royalties, both in terms of ensuring accuracy of payment and in maximizing efficiency by ensuring the largest payors are audited in a timely manner. - 3.
+- 2. Rationale: Ensures that over a period of time we are maximizing income due to the State from royalties, both in terms of ensuring accuracy of payment and in maximizing efficiency by ensuring the largest payors are audited in a timely manner. - 3.
 Use: Performance Indicator is used to determine priorities and resources needed and allocations made within the agency, as well as the allocation of staff auditors.
 The allocation of staff auditors is based on which companies are to be audited.
 There is a direct correlation between audit coverage decisions and the staffing levels needed. - 4.
-Clarity: Yes. - Validity, Reliability, and Accuracy: Yes.
+Clarity: Yes. - 5.
+Validity, Reliability, and Accuracy: Yes.
 The Legislative Auditor audits the process, summaries, and collection of numbers.
 The DNR Internal Audit staff monitors this as well. - 6.
 Data Source, Collection, and Reporting: The data is collected into an internal database monthly and is kept current.
 The data is reported annually. - 7.
-Calculation Methodology: Audited payor companies total royalty dollars paid for fiscal year are divided by total royalty dollars for all payors for the fiscal year. - 8.
-Scope: Aggregate.

-- 9. Caveats: The scope of the problem is not necessarily proportionate to the royalties paid.
-May fluctuate with staffing level, special projects associated with lawsuits, and bankruptcies. - 10.
-Responsible Person: Rachel Newman; Audit Director; Rachel.Newman@La.gov; Phone: (225)342-4499; Mary Sanders; Mineral Income Field Audit; Mary.Sanders@La.gov; Phone: (903)355-1400; Brian Barry, Mineral Income Field Audit, Brian.Barry@la.gov; Phone: (713)337-3055 will most likely return the maximum collections to the state and that will also include cost-beneficial audits of smaller payors.
-OMR will examine its process to find ways to improve the timeliness and accuracy of royalties due to the state.
-OMR will continue to improve its systems and processes for collecting royalties and disbursing the revenues and ensuring that all revenue is paid on time.
+Calculation Methodology: Use last month's balances for reports received and audited and add current month's activity.
+Divide the number of audited reports by the number of reports received. - 8.
+Scope: Aggregate. - 9.
+Caveats: None - 10.
+Responsible Person: Rachel Newman; Audit Director; Rachel Newman@La.gov; Phone: (225)342-4499; Taletha Shorter; Mineral Income Royalty Reporting; Taletha.Shorter@La.gov; Phone: (225)342-3069 state and include cost-beneficial audits of payors.
+Examine processes to improve the timeliness and accuracy of royalties remitted to the state.
+Continue to improve systems and processes for collecting royalties, allocating the revenues,